MicrosoftLearning/mslearn-mlops/docs/05-plan-and-prepare.md

 ## Review the existing development environment script

-In earlier labs, you used a shell script to quickly create an Azure Machine Learning workspace and supporting resources for experimentation.
-In this section, you review that script and identify what it currently provisions.
+You can manually create necessary resources and assets to work with Azure Machine Learning through the portal.
+However, when you want to easily track and automate your work, working with CLI commands is easier.
+You can combine CLI commands in a shell script.
+In this section, you review a shell script and identify what it provisions.

 1. In a browser, open the Azure portal at `https://portal.azure.com/`, signing in with your Microsoft account.
 1. Select the \[>_] (*Cloud Shell*) button at the top of the page to the right of the search box.
 This opens a Cloud Shell pane at the bottom of the portal.